MicrosoftTeams image 10 Minutes On XpertPatient Can Change Your Life

 If you or a loved one has been diagnosed with cancer, you may be wondering: What’s the difference between chemotherapy and radiation therapy?
 Both are common cancer treatments, but they work in different ways and have different goals, side effects, and benefits.

-4. Immunotherapy What it does: Boosts the body’s immune system to recognize and attack cancer.
-Some treatments use lab-made proteins or checkpoint inhibitors to help your immune system work better.
+1. Immunotherapy in cancer treatment – Boosts the body’s immune system to recognize and attack cancer.
+Some treatments use lab-made proteins or checkpoint inhibitors to help your immune system work better

-5. Targeted Therapy What it does: Uses drugs that target specific genes or proteins found in cancer cells—leaving healthy cells mostly untouched.
+2. Targeted cancer treatment focuses on genetic changes with cancer cells.
+It uses drugs that target specific genes or proteins found in cancer cells—leaving healthy cells mostly untouched.
 Often based on biomarker testing.

-6. Hormone Therapy What it does: Blocks or lowers hormones that certain cancers (like breast or prostate) need to grow.
+3. Hormone therapy for cancer treatment blocks or lowers hormones that certain cancers (like breast or prostate) need to grow.

-7. CAR T-Cell Therapy What it does: A cutting-edge treatment where your immune cells are modified in a lab to fight cancer.
+4. CAR T-Cell Therapy – A cutting-edge cancer treatment therapy where your immune cells are modified in a lab to fight cancer.
 Mostly used for blood cancers like leukemia or lymphoma.

-9. Integrative Care What it includes: Supportive therapies like nutrition, exercise, mental health care, and pain management used alongside medical treatment.
+7. Integrative Care – Supportive therapies like nutrition, exercise, mental health care, and pain management used alongside medical treatment.

 Cancer Survival Rate 66%